AnnaSzczolko/ClientAppWithDatabase/README.md

 ## 🚀 Features

 * Full communication between frontend and backend
-* REST API for data operations
+* REST API for CRUD data operations
-* Database integration
+* Backend connected to a database
 * Modern frontend setup with Vite
 * Clean and readable code structure